Ludof63/MTSK-analysis/analysis/README.md

-# Understanding MTS-K dataset
+# MTS-K dataset: analysis

-These are the core informations needed to start analysis the MTS-K dataset:

-- We can classify the stations in **Always-Open** stations and **Flex-Time** stations
+MTS-K records the history of price changes for fuel stations in Germany.
+In this document we get started with a basic analysis, focusing on a point in time.
+While:

+- an analysis of price updates frequencies can be found [here](updates_frequencies.md)
+- an analysis of fuel prices over time can be found [here](time-series_analysis.md)

+> The SQL code blocks are meant to be examples runnable with `psql`

+> When I refer to scripts they can be found in the folder `scripts/`, while SQL queries can be found in `sql/`

+## Starting Point

+As we will use mainly SQL for this analysis I suggest to take a look at the [schema](../sql/MTS-K_schema.sql) that consists in 3 tables:

+- **prices**: each entry is a price change for a certain fuels for a certain station
+- **stations**: information about fuel stations
+- **stations_times**: opening hours for each station

+Important notes:

+- **A price `p` for a fuel `f` at a certain station `s` is valid until the next (in time) price event for `f` for `s`.**
 - For a fuel `f` I should only consider the price events with `f_change IN (1,3)`.
 From now on when I refer to a price event I consider it a valid one.
-- A price `p` for a fuel `f` at a certain station `s` is valid until the next (in time) price event for f at s.
+- We can classify the stations in **Always-Open** stations and **Flex-Time** stations.
+The Flex-Time stations have entries in `station_times`

+## Stations Open at a Certain Time: `OpenStationsAt`

 Let's start by analyzing fuel prices at a point in time.

-## Stations Open at a Certain Time: `OpenStationsAt`

-Let's *set the parameter `time`*, we will use it for the following queries
+We *set the parameter `time`* (psql variable),  we will use it for the following queries

 ```postgresql
 \set time '2024-11-01 12:00'
 ```

 In this first example we count count the open stations.
 To achieve that correctly, we have to differentiate between Always-Open and Flex-Time stations.
 Additionally, the  stations dataset is incremental, so there may be inactive stations in it.
-To avoid counting inactive stations we **consider active only the stations with an event in the previous 48 hours** (see updates frequency analysis).
+To avoid counting inactive stations we **consider active only the stations with an event in the previous 48 hours** (see [updates frequency analysis](updates_frequencies.md)).

 ```postgresql
 WITH param AS (